mark-hingston/opencode-workflows/README.md

 When the script returns `{ workflow: WorkflowDefinition }`, the generated workflow is validated and executed as a sub-workflow.

+**Accessing Dynamic Results:**

+When a dynamic sub-workflow executes, the parent step returns the sub-workflow's Run ID.
+Currently, the parent workflow does not automatically inherit the outputs of the child workflow.
+To use results from a dynamic workflow, the child workflow should write to a shared resource (like a file or database) that subsequent steps in the parent workflow can read.

 **Security:**

 The eval sandbox blocks access to: